Palazzo Lanza Tomasi – Palermo

 The main charm of the Palazzo rests in its location and the grandeur of serene space and glorious sunlight.
 Its interior decoration is typical of the great houses of Palermo’s aristocracy and contains a valuable collection of furnishings from the great Sicilian cabinet-makers.

-Palazzo Lanza Tomasi is a listed building and its owner is the President of the Association of Historic Houses of Sicily.
+Palazzo Lanza Tomasi is a listed building and forms part of the Association of Historic Houses of Sicily.